sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 # Distributed-ness

-Until now we have only focused on local operations and not focussed about the Distributed-ness of our VCS.
+Until now we have only focused on local operations and not focused about the Distributed-ness of our VCS.
 That is because our plan is to have a symmetric view from the point of branches.
 Simply put we view a remote repo as a namespaced collection of branches.